dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 2. If distributing the obfuscated script to other machine, which files are copied (optional)
 3. The command to run the obfuscated scripts and full traceback when something is wrong

-If `pyarmor` fails, run it with extra option `pyarmor -d` to get more information
+The output log could be redirected to a file by this way.
+For example,

+    pyarmor obfuscate foo.py >log.txt 2>&1

-Here is an example
+Here is an issue instance

+*Title*:

-*Title*: `cannot import name 'pyarmor' from 'pytransform'` *Description*:
+    cannot import name 'pyarmor' from 'pytransform'

+*Description*:

 1. On MacOS 10.14 run pyarmor to obfuscate the script